PavlyukVadim/criticaster.io/src/pages/posts/algorithms-in-js/numbers/how-to-find-factorial/index.md

 category: nope
 metaTitle: How to find factorial of a number in javascript
 metaDescription: How to find factorial of a number in javascript using recursion
-metaKeywords: 'javascript, js, algorithms, single-line algorithms, tutorials, factorial, recursion'
+metaKeywords: 'javascript, js, algorithms, single-line algorithms, tutorials, factorial, recursion, recurtion in javascript'
-featured: true
-hidden: true
 ---

-Finding a factorial is one of the most popular tasks for demonstrating how recursion works, regardless on programming language.
-And JavaScript, isn't an exception.
-Also, it's one of the esiest algorithms, that might be asked on interview for a entry position.
-So, finding a factorial of a number is your first step on the way to to mastering a recursion.
+Finding a factorial is one of the most popular tasks for demonstrating how recursion works, regardless of programming language.
+And JavaScript isn't an exception.
+Also, it's one of the easiest algorithms, that might be asked on the interview for an entry position.
+So, finding factorial of a number is your first step on the way to mastering a recursion.
 Let’s get started.

 ### Standard solution

-Of course, you can implement it without recursion, i’ll show you a solution with loop for comparing:
+Of course, you can implement it without recursion, I'll show you a solution with loop for comparing:

 ```js:title=index.js
 const factorial = (num) => {